dewanee-es/tipi/tipi/content/pages.md

 	http://site/index.html#/page/subpage/subsubpage

 Page names could be uppercase (Wiki style) or lowercase (blog style).
-Really, page names is case insensitive.
+Really, page names are case insensitive.
 So, `/Page` and `/page` are the same page.
+A page can not contain spaces, use _ or - characters instead.

+By default, URL is converted to lowercase and appended .md suffix to get the filename for the page:

+	/Page/Subpage/Subsubpage -> /page/subpage/subsubpage.md

 ### Alias